pourushsiddharth/pourushsiddharth/README.md

 Hey there! 👋 I'm Pourush Siddharth, a passionate software developer with a knack for turning ideas into reality through code.
 My journey in the tech world has been a thrilling adventure filled with creativity and innovation.

-*   🔭 I’m currently spearheading the development of **Filmies**, an OTT platform focusing on seamless user experiences and a robust backend.
+*   🔭 I'm currently spearheading the development of **Filmies**, an OTT platform focusing on seamless user experiences and a robust backend.
-*   🌱 I’m continuously expanding my skillset, currently diving deep into **Java**, **Node.js**, **Flask**, and **Prompt Engineering**.
+*   🌱 I'm continuously expanding my skillset, currently diving deep into **Java**, **Node.js**, **Flask**, and **Prompt Engineering**.
-*   👯 I’m looking to collaborate on innovative open-source projects or exciting full-stack development opportunities.
+*   👯 I'm looking to collaborate on innovative open-source projects or exciting full-stack development opportunities.
 *   💬 Ask me about: Backend development (Java, Node.js, Flask), Frontend concepts, AI/Prompt Engineering, or building scalable applications.
 *   📫 How to reach me: pourushsiddharth@gmail.com
 *   ⚡ Fun fact: I believe in the power of thoughtful and meaningful interactions.
 While I may take a moment to craft a detailed response, rest assured your message is valued!